-Modifications to a 2002 Polaris Pro-X 600 to Compete in the Clean Snowmobile Challenge 2005 Jake Andre, Brandon Buss, Eric Fossell, Eric Koehler, Jeremy Gebor Aaron Nysse, Eric Odegaard, Marc Odegaard, Mechanical Engineering Department University of Wisconsin, Platteville Copyright © 2005 Society of Automotive Engineers, Inc.
+Modifications to a 2002 Polaris Pro-X 440 to Compete in the Clean Snowmobile Challenge 2006 Shaune Anders, Jake Andre, Brandon Buss, Eric Koehler, Micah Hudack, Brian Kolbe, Loni LaPlante, Mike Kartechner, Eric Odegaard, Marc Odegaard, Clint Schumacher, Shawn Van Offeren, Wes Skaar, Luke Korzeniewski, Dan Hribar Mechanical Engineering Department University of Wisconsin, Platteville Copyright © 2006 Society of Automotive Engineers, Inc.

-ABSTRACT A 2002 Polaris Pro-X 600 was redesigned to compete in the 2005 Clean Snowmobile Challenge.
+ABSTRACT A 2002 Polaris Pro-X 440 was redesigned to compete in the 2006 Clean Snowmobile Challenge.
 The objectives were to engineer a quiet, clean, high performance snowmobile.
-Along with these important features the group also wanted to design snowmobile that was rider, manufacturer, environmentally friendly.
-While meeting these objectives, the performance characteristics that consumers have come to expect needed to be maintained or improved.
-To achieve these objectives, the team replaced the Polaris carbureted two stroke engine with a Rotax semi-direct injected, two-stroke engine.
+Along with these important features the group also wanted to design a snowmobile that was rider, manufacturer, and environmentally friendly.
+While meeting these objectives, the performance characteristics that consumers have come to expect needed to be maintained or improved on the snowmobile.
+To achieve these objectives, the team replaced the Polaris carbureted two stroke engine with a Rotax semidirect injected (SDI), two-stroke engine.
 A catalytic converter and secondary air injection pump were added into the exhaust system to reduce the emissions.
 The University of Wisconsin-Platteville (UW-P) team also added an automotive style muffler to the exhaust system to reduce the noise associated with the exhaust process.
 The modifications on the snowmobile achieved UW-P's goals in a cost-effective manner, while maintaining reliability.
-INTRODUCTION The Clean Snowmobile Challenge 2005 is an engineering design competition for college and university student members of the Society of Automotive Engineers (SAE), organized and administered by the SAE, and the Keweenaw Research Center (KRC).
-The challenge is to modify a stock snowmobile to improve emissions, reduce noise, while maintaining or improving the performance characteristics of the snowmobile.
-The modified snowmobile competes in the Clean Snowmobile Challenge starting March 15, 2005 in Houghton, MI.
+INTRODUCTION The 2006 Clean Snowmobile Challenge is an engineering design competition for college and university student members of the Society of Automotive Engineers (SAE), organized and administered by the SAE, and the Keweenaw Research Center (KRC).
+The challenge is to modify a production snowmobile to improve emissions, reduce noise, while maintaining or improving the performance characteristics of the snowmobile.
+The modified snowmobile competes in the Clean Snowmobile Challenge starting March 13, 2006 in Houghton, Michigan.
 The competition consists of events including cold start, fuel economy, acceleration, handling, rider comfort, emissions, noise, and design.
 These events are spread over a six-day period [1].
-The University of Wisconsin-Platteville SAE Clean Snowmobile team's overall objectives for the competition are to modify a snowmobile that: - 1) Meets noise and emission requirements - 2) Maintains or exceeds stock performance characteristics - 3) Will win the Clean Snowmobile Challenge 2005 TEAM BACKGROUND The Clean Snowmobile Team (Figure 1) is one of several student design and competition teams within the SAE student chapter at UW-P. The project is managed and directed by the students, with the assistance of an advisor and the Department of Mechanical Engineering.
-The team is funded through the Segregated University Fee Allocation Commission, team fundraising, and commercial sponsors.
+The University of Wisconsin-Platteville SAE Clean Snowmobile team's overall objectives for the competition are to modify a snowmobile that: - 1) Meets noise and emission requirements - 2) Maintains or exceeds stock performance characteristics - 3) Compete for a top five finish at the Clean Snowmobile Challenge 2006 TEAM BACKGROUND The Clean Snowmobile Team (Figure 1) is one of several student design and competition teams within the SAE student chapter at UW-P. The project is managed and directed by the students, with the assistance of an advisor and the Department of Mechanical Engineering.
+The team is funded through the Segregated University Fee Allocation Commission (SUFAC), team fundraising, and commercial sponsors.